exoscale/terraform-provider-exoscale/docs/resources/block_storage_volume_snapshot.md

 ### Required

-- `name_prefix` (String) ❗ Volume name prefix.
+- `name` (String) ❗ Volume name prefix.
 Name will have timestamp appended to the prefix.
 - `volume` (Attributes) Block storage volume to create snapshot for. (see [below for nested schema](#nestedatt--volume))
 - `zone` (String) ❗ The Exoscale [Zone](https://www.exoscale.com/datacenters/) name.